gioacchinopoletto/ubot41-cockpit/README.md

 ### Installation notes
-- **dummy data**: our dummy data have only 1 admin user with first permissions for user, roles and permissions management
+- **dummy data**: our dummy data have only 1 admin user with first permissions for user, roles and permissions management: login with `dummy@dummy.com` as username and `dummydummy` as password for the first time

 ## Contributing